At what age should my child visit a pediatric dentist?

 We have dental clinics in Eau Claire, Chippewa Falls, Menomonie and Rice Lake Wisconsin.
 Our dental offices are fun and laid back environments to make children feel welcome and stress-free.
 Interested in visiting one of our clinics or dentists?
 Contact us today.

 How often should my child visit a pediatric dentist?

 The American Academy of Pediatric Dentistry recommends that most children visit the dentist at least twice a year.
-Some children need more frequent care because of increased risk of tooth decay, unusual growth patterns, or poor oral hygiene.
-Our pediatric dentists will help determine the best schedule for your child.
+Some children need more frequent care and teeth cleanings because of increased risk of tooth decay, unusual growth patterns, or poor oral hygiene.
+Our pediatric dentists will help determine the best teeth cleaning schedule for your child.
 Regular visits will help your child remain cavity-free with teeth cleanings and allow for ongoing assessment of changes in your child’s oral health.

 Why are “baby teeth” important?

 Primary teeth have been labeled “baby teeth.”
 However, the first tooth is usually lost around age six, and some primary molars remain in place until 12 or 13 years of age.
 Primary teeth are necessary for proper chewing, speech, development of the jaws and esthetics.
 Care of the primary teeth is important, not only for proper function but also to avoid a number of unpleasant conditions, such as pain, that result from their neglect.